falk0069/sony-pm-alt/README.md

 export LD_LIBRARY_PATH=/usr/local/lib
 /usr/local/bin/gphoto2 --version
 ```
-COMPILING IN THE CUSTOMIZATION TO LIBGPHOTO2:
+COMPILING IN THE CUSTOMIZATION TO LIBGPHOTO2  (shouldn't be needed anymore):
 --------------------------------------------------------------------
 No customizations are needed at this time.
 From time to time I might add something in here.
 One item I want to continue exploring is the 'Sending' message vs. the 'Sending - automatically shutting down when complete' message. <br>
 <br>